- Plesk for Linux

 What action should be done to avoid errors during migration?

 All Plesk components that are used on the source server should be installed on the destination server as well.
-For example, if the source server has Postgres or Mailman, these packages must be installed on the destination host, too.
-Otherwise, these components' data will not be migrated.
+For example, if the source server has PostgreSQL or Mailman, these packages must be installed on the destination host as well.
+Otherwise, the corresponding data will not be transferred.